Armenian Church of the Holy Nazareth: General information

 The cemetery, dotted with potted plants, is perhaps most famous for being the final resting place of Rezabeebeh Sookia.
 Her grave dates back to 1630, which makes it the oldest Christian grave in Kolkata, and proves that the arrival of the Armenians to the city predates that of the English in 1690.

 The church's interior is decorated with marble.
 A staircase leads to a galleries section where the walls are adorned with inset frescoes and paintings.
 The altar in the church is adorned with a cross, the Gospel text and twelve candlesticks symbolising Jesus Christ's Twelve Apostles.
 The altar is also decorated with three paintings by English artist AE Harris, "Holy Trinity", "Last Supper" and "The Enshrouding of Our Lord".
 The Church at Armenian st was built over an Armenian graveyard and grave stones of the Calcutta Armenians surround the Church on all sides and some gravestones can even be found inside the Church.

-On the east side of the Churchyard the remains of an Armenian Persian type bath can be found on a boundary wall of Hamam St. 'Hamam' is the Persian word for 'bath'.
+On the east side of the Churchyard the remains of an Armenian Persian type bath can be found on a boundary wall of Hamam St.